Glides over uneven pavement, folds and adjusts one-handed, and uses recycled fabrics to grow with baby from newborn to preschool.

 What’s the weight and capacity?

-It’s in the typical range for a premium full-size stroller, and the seat capacity is generally in line with others in this category.
-For the exact stroller weight and the official child weight limits, check your retailer’s specs and the manual for your specific model.
+It sits in the usual range for a premium full-size stroller.
+For exact stroller weight, basket limits, and official child capacity, check the retailer specs and the manual for your specific configuration.

 Can I use my infant car seat on the Fox 5 Renew?

-Yes—using the correct Bugaboo adapters (sold separately) for your specific car seat.
+Yes, with the correct Bugaboo adapters sold separately for your specific car seat.
 Compatibility commonly includes seats from brands like Nuna, Cybex, and Maxi-Cosi.

 Is the bassinet included?